 Do you not remember that when I was still with you I told you these things?
 And you know what is restraining him now so that he may be revealed in his time.
 For the mystery of lawlessness is already at work.
 Only he who now restrains it will do so until he is out of the way.
 And then the lawless one will be revealed, whom the Lord Jesus will kill with the breath of his mouth and bring to nothing by the appearance of his coming.
 The coming of the lawless one is by the activity of Satan with all power and false signs and wonders, and with all wicked deception for those who are perishing, because they refused to love the truth and so be saved.
 Therefore God sends them a strong delusion, so that they may believe what is false, in order that all may be condemned who did not believe the truth but had pleasure in unrighteousness.
-(2 Thessalonians 2:1-12) [ESV]
+(2 Thessalonians 2:1-12)

-This passage states that the "Day of the Lord" (the Tribulation) can't come until certain things happen.
+This passage states that the "Day of the Lord" (which begins with the tribulation) can't come until certain things happen.

-a.
-A rebellion.
+1) A rebellion.

 For that day will not come, unless the rebellion comes first ...
-(2 Thessalonians 2:3) [ESV]
+(2 Thessalonians 2:3)

 The Greek word translated "rebellion" is apostasia.
-It is a compound of two Greek words apo and histēmi.
-The word apo means "from, or away from" and the word histēmi means "a firm standing or standing upright in a place."
-Apostasia literally means "to withdraw or to remove from a place" Doesn't this sound like a description of the rapture?
+It is a compound of two Greek words apo (from, or away from ) and histēmi (a firm standing or standing upright in a place.)
+So, we see that Apostasia literally means "to withdraw or to remove from a place, a departure."
+Doesn't this sound like a description of the rapture?

-b.
-The man of lawlessness must be revealed first.

-- c.
-The tribulation begins after the man of lawlessness (the Antichrist) makes a covenant with the Jews.
-This is the beginning of the seven years, not the middle! - d.
-The man of lawlessness can't be revealed until something (neuter in verse six and seven) and someone (masculine in verse seven) are taken out of the way. - e.
-Since the man of sin is empowered by Satan himself (verse nine) and God is the only one who can restrain Satan, the "someone" of verse seven must be God.
+- 2) The man of lawlessness must be revealed first. - 3) The tribulation begins after the man of lawlessness (the Antichrist) makes a covenant with the Jews.
+This is the beginning of the seven years, not the middle! - 4) The man of lawlessness can't be revealed until something (neuter in verse six and seven) and someone (masculine in verse seven) are taken out of the way. - 5) Since the man of sin is empowered by Satan himself (verse nine) and God is the only one who can restrain Satan, the "someone" of verse seven must be God.